saltstack/salt-user-guide/docs/topics/requisites.rst

 ID vs. name
 ===========
-Technically speaking, the component of the High Data that determines the name argument that is passed to the state function is not called name in the High Data, it is called "ID".
+Technically speaking, the component of the high data that determines the name argument that is passed to the state function is not called name in the high data, it is called "ID".

 The ID is copied into the name argument unless the name argument is explicitly declared by specifying name (or names) value(s).